Detecting null patterns in tensor data

-We can visualize null patterns in multiarray tensors by computing, for each $a\in[\ell]$, contractions on some ordered basis of $X_a(i_a)$, where $(i_1,\ldots,i_{\ell})\in \Delta$.
-Each contraction can thus be visualized as a square matrix partitioned into $k_a$ parts.
-Note that this introduces an arbitrary ordering, and our visualizations of the corresponding null patterns depict this order.
+We can visualize sparsity patterns in multiarray tensors by computing, for each $a\in[\ell]$, contractions on some ordered basis of $X_{ai_a}$, where $(i_1,\ldots,i_{\ell})\in \Delta$.
+As the spaces $X_{ai_a}$ decompose the mode $U_a$, the contractions $U_a$ can thus be visualized as a square matrix partitioned into $k_a$ columns.
+This introduces an arbitrary ordering, and our visualizations of the corresponding sparsity patterns depict this order.

-The granularity of the null patterns we seek is calibrated by the dimensions of the spaces $X_{a}(i_a)$ in the decompositions.
-This allows null patterns to describe a spectrum of tensor phenomena.
-Figures~\ref{fig:structure-1} and~\ref{fig:curve-1} illustrate a variety of null patterns for multiarray tensors of valence 3 using shaded regions to indicate nonzero regions.
+The granularity of the sparsity patterns we seek is calibrated by the dimensions of the spaces $X_{ai_a}$ in the decompositions.
+This allows sparsity patterns to describe a spectrum of tensor phenomena.
+Figures~\ref{fig:structure-1} and~\ref{fig:curve-1} illustrate a variety of sparsity patterns for tensors of valence 3 using shaded regions to indicate nonzero regions.

-The objective, given a tensor and a null pattern, is to find bases for the decompositions of the axes that exhibit the null pattern. \textit{In particular, we allow full linear transformations on each axis, and are not constrained to only working with permutations of entries in a multiarray.}
+The objective, given a tensor and a sparsity pattern, is to find (bases for) decompositions of the modes that exhibit the sparsity pattern. \textit{In particular, we emphasize that full linear transformations are allowed on each mode; we are not constrained to only working with permutations of the entries in a multiarray.}